rcotter/jekyll-now/_posts/2017-3-26-angular1-redux-02-select-member.md

 result is a new object with its inherent new reference.

 Finally, the mutated state is returned.
-Thinking back to our component that is wired up to `ngRedux`, it immediately receives our new state and through object reference evaluation decides whether render.
+Thinking back to our component that is wired up to [ngRedux](https://github.com/angular-redux/ng-redux){:target="_blank"}, it immediately receives our new state and through object reference evaluation decides whether to render.

 It sure seems like a lot of boiler plate.
 But the pattern is super clean and consistent.